adhityaravi/fire-flakes-config/README.md

 ---

-# ✨ Happy hacking with Fire-Flakes! 🔥❄️
+# ✨ Happy hacking with fire-flake! 🔥❄️

 ---